Effective date: 1st May 2026 Last updated: August 2026

 6. Data Sharing with Your Organisation (B2B Users)

-Where your employer or contracting organisation has purchased access to the Platform on your behalf, we may share the following data with that organisation:
+Where your employer or contracting organisation has purchased access to the Platform on your behalf, we share only the following with that organisation:

-This sharing is necessary for the performance of our contract with that organisation.
+We share this data on the basis of our legitimate interests, and those of your organisation, in confirming that contracted training has been delivered and completed (Article 6(1)(f)).
 Your organisation is responsible for its own use of this data in accordance with its own privacy notice.

 7. Other Recipients of Your Data